Heath1979/Post-it/TESTING.md

 ### Browser Compatibility

-Happy Heath was tested on the following browsers.
+Post It was tested on the following browsers.
 New users were created and old users data edited.
 All features were tested and no issues found:

 - Chrome v131.0.6778.86
 - Edge v131.0.2903.51